 Luckily, most employers are not preoccupied with finding surreptitious ways to fire their employees.
 Reason being, that they are busy trying to run a successful enterprise and they know that they need good workers to support them in that enterprise.
 Moreover, when they focus 100% on productivity, there is no time left for the type of shenanigans that fill up the Employment Tribunal listings.
-In a reasonably well-functioning market economy, most employers are too busy trying to be productive, keep their show on the road, and turn a healthy profit.
+In a reasonably well-functioning market, most employers are too busy trying to be productive, keep their show on the road, and turn a healthy profit.
 So, if you find yourself unhappily working for an employer whose focus is mostly on keeping paper trails about the workers’ little infractions, noting down in writing that you arrived at work two minutes late, and constantly reminding you that they have a File on you, then you are in the happy position of being able to gather up your bag and coat and go work for a more sensible employer.
 Luckily, this is not difficult.

 Which brings us back to the idea of employment at will.
 The idea is that what you need most, if you find yourself in an unhappy work relationship, is the ability to up stakes, get on your bike, and move on to a happier situation.
 In the age of the internet, there are many good websites that will help you chart your path towards happiness at work.
 The internet is free at a public library near you, courtesy of the lovely taxpayers, so there’s no excuse to say you don’t know how to fix your own problems.
 In the Age of Internet, nasty employers are playing a losing game as they watch all the good workers flock to the good employers.